 The Growing Problem of Heat Waves

-Heat waves are becoming more frequent and intense, and these conditions will worsen as the climate warms.
+Heat waves are becoming more frequent and intense, and they will worsen as the climate warms.
 Heat waves increase energy demand for cooling, which in turn strains electricity grids and can lead to power outages or brownouts.
 As a result, heat waves have become a significant concern for electric utilities worldwide.

 The frequency of heat waves globally has increased over an alarming threshold since 1950, with temperatures rising between 2°C and 6°C. Heat waves are linked to significant increases in electricity demand across much of Europe and North America.